 Stage 3, 12 week ACL exercise 2: Bridges

-- Gradually building towards sprints when you feel comfortable
+- Gradually build towards sprints when you feel comfortable

-- Also introducing jumping and landing drills but be careful to use common sense and progress steadily
+- Also, introduce jumping and landing drills, but be careful to use common sense and progress steadily

-- It is also important to continue icing on a regular basis, reduce swelling and maintain your ability to fully extend your knee.
+- It is also important to continue icing on a regular basis to reduce swelling and maintain your ability to fully extend your knee.
 Fully locking your knee was one of your key goals in stage 1.